DIPlib/diplib/src/documentation/workplan.md

 -   Style sheets for the documentation.

 ## Functionality currently not in *DIPlib* that would be important to include

-- An overlay function that adds a binary or labelled image on top of a grey-value or color image.

 - Stain unmixing for bright-field microscopy.